Linaro/lava/doc/dispatcher-design.rst

   tools necessary to complete the second deployment - it is a TestError if there is insufficient space or the deployment cannot complete this step.
+* The initial deployment does not need enough space for the decompressed image, however, the initial deployment is responsible for writing the decompressed image to the secondary media from ``stdin``, so the amount of memory taken up by the initial deployment can have an impact on the speed or success of the write.
-* The operation of the second deployment is a test shell which **precedes** the second boot.
+* The operation of the second deployment is an action which **precedes** the second boot.
 There is no provision for getting data back from this test shell into the boot arguments for the next boot.
 Any data which is genuinely persistent needs to be specified in advance.
+* LAVA manages the path to which the second deployment is written, based on the media supported by the device and the ID of that media.
+Where a device supports multiple options for secondary media, the job specifies which media is to be used.
 * LAVA will need to support instructions in the job definition which determine whether a failed test shell should allow or skip the boot action following.